godwinogele/my-data-portfolio/content/pages/index.md

     subtitle: ''
     text: >
       Welcome to my portfolio!
-Here, you will find a showcase of my work, skills, and the projects I've undertaken in the tech field.
+Here, you will find a showcase of my work, skills, and the projects I've completed.
     actions:
       - type: Button
         label: Start Building